eusoubrasileiro/stocks/README.md

 ### Summary of book (`Advances in Financial Machine Learning`) guided implementation:

-Book snippet examples are in Python (Pandas mostly).
 The idea of working with Dollar Bars (2.3.1.4) made it mandatory to use C++ language due performance reasons.
 Also C++ using [`pybind11`](https://github.com/pybind/pybind11) makes Python integration awesome.
 Why Python integration?
-Because while you develop you can research and explore ideas using jupyter notebooks (following the book).
+Because while you develop you can research and explore ideas using jupyter notebooks.
+Also because the book snippet examples are in Python (Pandas mostly).

 So evertyhing